urban-wombat/flattables/README.md

-When you download and run flattablesc (referencing a simple [gotables](https://github.com/urban-wombat/gotables) file you write yourself) you can run the tests and benchtest and see the SPEED of FlatBuffers.
+When you download and run flattablesc (referencing a simple [gotables](https://github.com/urban-wombat/gotables) file you write yourself) you can run the tests and benchtest and see the speed of FlatBuffers.

 ## Advantages